Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact dataset

 \subsection{Mask postprocessing}

 An artifact-detection method aims to output a tight mask around an artifact, since doing so is more useful for further analysis and for downstream tasks such as automatic correction.
 But tight masks make it harder to visually judge whether the masked area contains an artifact.
 To remedy this, we apply morphological operations to the masks before showing them to participants: \begin{enumerate}[nosep] \item Open with a 25×25 square kernel to remove small dots in the mask. \item Dilate with a 64×64 circular kernel so the mask includes context around an artifact. \item Close with a 25×25 square kernel to eliminate holes and step away from the image borders. \end{enumerate} The example in \Cref{fig:post-example} shows how a tight mask makes an artifact harder to notice compared with our postprocessing result.
-We verified the validity of this postprocessing step by running the crowdsourced prominence annotation twice on the DeSRA dataset: once with our postprocessing and once with unmodified masks.
-For this comparison, we ensured that separate groups of participants conducted the annotations, all while preserving the exact question order.
-As a result, the average artifact prominence for the entire DeSRA dataset was 49.4\% with our postprocessing and 47.7\% with the original masks, indicating the postprocessing helps viewers judge an artifact’s presence.
+We verified the validity of this step by running the crowdsourced prominence annotation twice on the DeSRA dataset: once with our postprocessing and once with unmodified masks.
+For this comparison, separate groups of participants conducted the annotations, with matching question order.
+As a result, the mean artifact prominence for the entire DeSRA dataset was 49.4\% with our postprocessing and 47.7\% with the original masks, indicating the postprocessing helps viewers judge an artifact’s presence.